 Anime and Manga

 - Most people who seek to join the Military Police do so because of the perceived life of ease and luxury, which is sure to be far, far away from man eating Titans which have humanity dangerously close to extinction.
 From the 104th Trainee Corps, only Marco actually believes in the honor of serving the King, everyone else wants the easy life.

-- And we later encounter another character in the Military Police who declares that his goal is to work his way up the chain, purge the now notoriously corrupt Military Police of corruption and turn it back into a force humanity can be proud of.
+- And we later encounter another character in the Military Police with similar idealistic beliefs.
+Marlowe declares that his goal is to work his way up the chain, purge the now notoriously corrupt Military Police of corruption and turn it back into a force humanity can be proud of.
 His fellow new recruits mock him for it.
 When he sees some of his superiors selling arms to the black market, he tries to stop this, it goes about as well as you'd expect.